rhighs/cgas/README.md

 }
 ```

+## Session management
+Whichever usecase you will face, it might happen that your sessions are no longer valid, this can
+happen after a manual deletion of the cloudygram device via the telegram app, to avoid getting
+yourself into annoying errors, I've provided two api calls in which you can check the
+state of a session, and eventually clean all the non-valid sessions handled by the server.
+To do this you can use the following resources.

+`GET /user/<international_formatted_number>/sessionValid` "is this specific session valid?".\
+`DELETE /cleanSessions` deletes all non-valid sessions.

+These resources always return a json object with a bool field `isSuccess`.

 ## Contributing
 This project does NOT aim at becoming a 1:1 Telethon API but rather aims at the essentials only, if you have any suggestion
 pull requests are welcome.